aws-ia/ecs-blueprints/terraform/ec2-examples/distributed-ml-training/README.md

 # ECS machine learning distributed training

-This solution blueprint creates the infrastructure to run distributed training jobs using a Ray cluster and Pytorch.
+This solution blueprint creates the infrastructure to run distributed training jobs using a Ray cluster and PyTorch.
 The Ray head node runs on a m5.xlarge instance, while the 2 workers run on g5.12xlarge instances.

 ## Cost warning!